Basic Usage of Process Management

 Before Applying, Applying, and Approved

-• Process table 1:
+• Process Table 1:

 Add a "Number" field (field name: "Cost") and a "User selection" field (field name: "Approver") on the app form beforehand.